 TARIC also enables the collection of EU-wide import and export statistics.

 You can find a lot of useful information in the system.
 TARIC contains, among others:

 - customs rates given as a percentage or an amount for a specific unit (referring to a given country or a group of countries from which the goods arrive),

 - data for import and export supervision,

-Moreover, TARIC contains anti-dumping duty, duty suspensions, tariff preferences, countervailing duties, duty drawbacks, as well as import and export restrictions.
+Moreover, TARIC contains anti-dumping duties, duty suspensions, tariff preferences, countervailing duties, duty drawbacks, as well as import and export restrictions.

 The system does not, however, contain information on domestic taxes such as VAT or excise duties.

 It should be noted that the TARIC system only applies to the countries of the European Union.
 When importing goods to other countries, such as the USA or Canada, you should check for national systems.
 To exemplify, such systems are the Harmonized Tariff Schedule for the USA, Customs Tariff for Canada, and Tariff for India.

 The TARIC system used to work only in English, but now it is also available in national languages.
 There are German, French, Spanish, and many other versions of the system.

 In the beginning, the website might seem a little complicated to you.
 However, after getting familiar with it, it turns out to be easy to use.